crane919/robot_localization/README.md

 This confirms that the particles whose closest distance more closely match the real robots’ will have a higher weight, and that all of the weights will sum to one.
 This concludes the description of our re-weighting function.

 ### Redistribute Particles based on Particle Weight
 We decided to redistribute the bottom 20% of particles as determined by the weighting function.
 20% was found to best fit the map we were testing on and provide a good balance of leaving successful particles and inducing randomness.
-To add the particles back in, we wanted to give them all a chance to spawn in any of the current particle poisons (including the position of the particles we just removed).
+To add the particles back in, we wanted to give them all a chance to spawn in any of the current particle positions (including the position of the particles we just removed).
 We used the particle weights to create a weighted random function so that the redistributed particles would tend to go to the higher weighted positions.

 To determine the theta, we used the theta of the particle that had been randomly sampled and then randomly added or subtracted up to 90 degrees from that value.
 At first we had the theta be entirely random, but we noticed that “correct” particles that we wanted to follow tended to have fairly correct orientations already.
 By making the choice of theta totally random, it added too much noise to the model.
 The theta being varied slightly reduces the noise being added, but still provides a bit of randomness.